cfkarakulak/Lamp-RedisPMDocker/README.md

 #### CGI

-Executing PHP scripts with a CGI application is the legacy way of running applications on a web server, it’s highly inefficient and rarely used.
+Executing PHP scripts with a CGI application is the legacy way of running applications on a web server, it’s highly inefficient and rarely used.<br/>
-It was originally introduced in the 1990’s but was deemed to be too inefficient to use on anything other than very small sites.
 The inefficiencies of running PHP with CGI support spawn from requiring a new process to be created each time any PHP code needs to be executed.
-As you can imagine, on busier sites or PHP based applications it can be very resource intensive.

 #### FastCGI